Sevaarcen/chess-bot/README.md

 __Available Strategems__
 | Strategem     | Description
 | ---           | ---
 | RandomAggro   | Always takes a move that captures.
 If multiple captures are possible, the opponent piece with the highest material capture is taken, regardless of other factors.
 If no capture is available, a random move is taken.
+This Bot is unable to win via checkmate (unless it's by sheer luck), and is worse than Martin but less passive.

 # Runners